SonarSource/SonarJS/sonar-javascript-plugin/src/main/resources/static/documentation.md

 ## Rule Profiles

-There are 2 built-in rule profiles for each JavaScript and TypeScript: `Sonar way` (default) and `Sonar way Recommended`.
+There is 1 built-in rule profile for each JavaScript and TypeScript: `Sonar way`.
-* `Sonar way` profile is activated by default.
 It defines a trimmed list of high-value/low-noise rules useful in almost any JS / TS development context.
-* `Sonar way Recommended` contains all rules from `Sonar way`, plus more rules that mandate high code readability and long-term project evolution.

 ## Troubleshooting